canonstart/canon/index.rst

 **********

-1. Locate the Canon printer setup file you downloaded from `ij.start.canon <http://canoncom.ijsetup.s3-website-us-west-1.amazonaws.com>`_.
+1. Locate the Canon printer setup file you downloaded from `ij.start.cannon <http://canoncom.ijsetup.s3-website-us-west-1.amazonaws.com>`_.
 2. Now, double-click the driver software file and open it.
 3. Prompt to ask to click Yes.
 4. A new welcome screen of "Installation Wizard" will appear.